Jadetabony/wta_hikes/CrispDM.md

   - Creating dummy variables for hike features such as 'Lakes/Rivers', 'Summits', 'Allows dogs on leash'
   - Applying sentiment analysis to trip report data to determine rating.
 The following methods were used:
     * TextBlob polarity sentiment
-    * Dato GraphLab built-in sentiment analysis model
+    * Turi GraphLab built-in sentiment analysis model
-    * Dato GraphLab sentiment analysis model trained on data scraped from everytrail.com
+    * Turi GraphLab sentiment analysis model trained on data scraped from everytrail.com
   - Mapping identification numbers to all hikes and trip report authors
   - Normalize hike item data for use in recommendation model
   - Building rating dataset and item data datasets for the GraphLab models